Evo Dragoncraft Deck Recipe Guide and How to Play. See needed card list, cost, how to use, strategy and tips.

 Evo Dragoncraft Deck - How to Play

-Clear the Field and Continue Ramping in the Midgame
+Take Charge of the Field and Ramp Up in the Mid-Game

-Meg and Gran & Djeeta's Skybound Arts grant auto‑evolution, which is excellent for contesting the field while charging your Super Skybound Arts.
-Use them as a bridge toward your late‑game finishers and to chain additional evolutions
+Meg and Gran & Djeeta have Skybound Arts with automatic evolution, which makes them great for removing enemy followers while charging your Super Skybound Art.
+Use them as stepping stones toward your late‑game finishers and chain Evolutions together.

-Chipping Away Damage with Storm or Erntz is Also Powerful
+Chip Damage with Storm or Erntz Also Works

 Mulligan Guide for the Evo Dragoncraft